 Teaching English in Thailand has been one of the most rewarding and enjoyable things I have ever attempted.

 For starters, I took a TEFL course in Chiang Mai, which was integral to my journey and ensured that I set off on the right foot.
-Apart from our lessons in the mornings which involved teaching techniques, lesson planning and the like, my classmates and I also did practical work teaching at the University every afternoon and then usually got together in the evenings for a few drinks.
-Some of us have remained friends despite moving to other centres to teach.
+Apart from our lessons in the mornings which involved teaching techniques, lesson planning, and the like, my classmates and I also did practical work teaching at the University every afternoon and then usually got together in the evenings for a few drinks.
+Some of us have remained friends despite moving to other centers to teach.

 After a brief stint in Korea (the high pay lured me there), I have returned to Chiang Mai to teach, as I prefer the relaxed atmosphere and low cost of living to the non-stop activity.
 In Chiang Mai, I teach at a government school, which although it does not pay as well as private tuition, is a much more reliable source of income.
 My school has no objection to me teaching privately after hours, so I sometimes take on a private client or two to supplement my income.